Alaska is a state of extremes

 The longest day

 Due to its northern location, Alaska has the longest days and nights.
 At Barrow, the Sun stays below the horizon from November 19 until January 23.
 On the contrary, during summer, the Sun stays above the horizon from May 11 to August 2.

 Obsseions with extremes

 With all these extremes, no wonder that there are various competitions to have the _____st of whatever.
 Add an adjective of your choice at the blank line.
 For instance, there is a competition that seeks Alaska’a hairiest man.
 At regional fairs or the State Fair, there are competitions for having grown the largest cabbage, found the largest mushroom, sewn the most beautiful quilt, you get the idea.

 … it’s not that funny shaped island off of Hawaii

 What is it with Alaskans and these extremes?
 Well it’s not because of being mistaken to live on that small funny shaped island close to Hawaii as many weather reports in newspapers may make people think.
 Actually, Alaska to scale would cover the US coast-to-coast.

 I don’t participate in these growing competition.
 However, this year, I grew the biggest kohlrabi I ever have seen in my life.
 The one in the photo is one of 12 of this size!
 I think that the kohlrabies grew that big because this summer rain was relatively evenly distributed.
 There weren’t many dry days between wet days.

 In our yard, I also saw the biggest mushroom I have ever seen in my life.
 Why do vegetables grow that big in Interior Alaska?
 It’s due to the white nights of the midnight Sun.
 The plants grow 24-7 for more than 80 days.
-Thus, the late spring and short growing season are more than compensated for.
+Thus, the late spring leads to a green-up like bushing a button.
+Thus, the short growing season is more than compensated for.